andrewarrow/t1m3l1n3/README.md

 # CLT
 command line timelines

+# Vision
+Picture a 64x64 chessboard and place a pawn in every square.
+By default in a universe, you follow 63 other people and they each follow you.

+Now find your row and remove a pawn from column 7 and 14.
+You are not following user 7 and user 14 anymore.

+When they go to post something a pointer to their latest message will be placed in each user's inbox, if they user follows them.

+This is what Following []unit64 is for and it means:

+1111111111111111111111111111111111111111111111111111111111111111
+1111111011111101111111111111111111111111111111111111111111111111
+1111111111111111111111111111111111111111111111111111111111111111

+A giant, efficient grid to run a small twitter like message board for just 64 people.

+When this universe first boots up, all usernames are available and it's first come first served to grab a two to twenty-two length username.
+You send in your desired name, and a public key, and forever more this node will give you and your private key the right to post as you.

 # About
 anyone is free to take the server binary and run it on a machine with a nice amount of RAM and publish the IP or domain name of your